 7. Must be under 21 years of age for the entire term of office.

-8. It is suggested, but not required, for each elected officer to work at Camp Old Indian the summer following his election if selected by the Camp Director.
+8. It is suggested, but not required, for each elected officer to work at Camp Old Indian the summer following their election if selected by the Camp Director.

 E. The duties of the Lodge Chief are as follows: